Tips for Grant Success

 These are two very important sections to be included in your Grant page.

 Be very specific about all the activities and projects you worked on with the funds from the latest round.
-Share links of finished projects or products so that the community can see their support materialized.
+Share finished projects or products so that the community can see their support materialized.

 We all know you are not perfect.
 There is a lot of value in showing the community that you are learning from your mistakes and listening to the feedback after trying something.
 It didn't work but you have a plan moving forward.
 People will want to support a team that seems to be iterating.